Rest in Peace, Kirk

 Pathfinder: Kingmaker: In many ways Pathfinder: Kingmaker is like an ultimate successor to Baldur’s Gate – it adapts a well-known, popular tabletop system, has a wide-ranging campaign, lots of side areas to explore, companions to recruit, and the now-typical CRPG base building is present (thematically a main focus, in this game, although your interactions with your kingdom may feel pretty stilted).

 At release it was notoriously buggy.
 When I played a few months ago, it still ran slow, but I encountered only a few crashes.
 I like Pathfinder: Kingmaker a lot, but the vast variety of classes, feats and spells available, to say nothing of all the magical artifacts, is positively intimidating.
-And that’s as someone who ran through this module in an actual tabletop setting, so I already knew the mechanics and part of the plot. → Read the rest
+And that’s as someone who ran through this module in an actual tabletop setting, so I already knew the mechanics and part of the plot. → Do the math.

 Some Favorite, Disappointing, and Interesting Games from 2012-2016 part 2